ajbacon/bank_tech_test_rb/Readme.md

 # Bank tech test

 Makers week 10 practice tech test.
 This is a mock "Take Home" tech test, with essentially unlimited time.
-The aim is to use the test to OO design and TDD skills.
+The aim is to use the test to proctice OO design and TDD skills.

 ## Specification